Sonde

 Design Philosophy

-The product has to serve three users without compromising for any of them.
-The non-crypto-native wants plain English — what does this account hold, is any of this unusual.
-The trader wants a proper dashboard: P&L, cost basis, allocation, realized gains, performance versus XRP, AMM positions.
-The developer or forensics analyst wants depth — raw blobs, CTIDs, six-hop fund tracing, risk scoring, multi-turn investigations.
-Every screen serves the newcomer at the surface while deeper tabs unfold for the specialist.
-Progressive disclosure, not two different products.
-The natural-language query layer is the bridge: a trader can ask “show this wallet’s biggest winners this month,” a forensics user can ask to trace funds back six hops — same interface, different depth.
+The product serves three users without compromising for any of them.
+The newcomer wants plain English — what does this account hold, is any of it unusual.
+The trader wants a real dashboard: P&L, cost basis, allocation, performance versus XRP.
+The analyst wants depth — raw blobs, six-hop fund tracing, risk scoring.
+Every screen serves the newcomer at the surface while deeper tabs unfold for the specialist — progressive disclosure, not two different products — and the natural-language query layer is the bridge between them.
+Motion follows the same rule as color: eased transitions, slow pulses on live indicators, numbers that fade rather than snap.
+Most users never notice it; they just notice the product feels calm.
+That’s the principle — less noise.

 Brand Identity